 Shapes of Stone

 Typically these terms are used when referring to ‘Square and Rectangular’ shaped stone.
 With most stones that are dimensional, the stone is cut into square and rectangular blocks, then sliced with a saw, like a loaf of bread or even split by hand.
 Different techniques make for varied surfaces which we will discuss below.
 Square and rectangular pattern stones typically create a more ‘formal’ look.
 However, a rustic edge can be achieved by applying special finishes.

 Irregular Flagstone, is as it sounds in irregular in shape.
 This stone maintains it’s natural shape as it is ‘peeled’ from the quarry, or found in the woods.
 The irregular shape of each stone gives a different kind of look once installed.
 One characteristic to keep in mind is that certain irregular flagstones, such as New England fieldstone, contain a high amount of "cleft" on the surface.
 In essence, how flat are the stones?
 As each one is a part of the landscape and formed by mother nature, each one varies by many degrees.
 Some are simply not suitable for high heels!

 Sizes of Stone

-As most concrete Pavers come in smaller 'brick sizes' like 2"x 8", natural stone pavers typically come 12"x 12" up to 24"x 36".
-Usually, the larger the size, the 'harder' they are to find.
+As most concrete pavers come in smaller 'brick sizes' like 2"x 8", natural stone pavers typically come 12"x 12" up to 24"x 36".
+Usually, the larger the size, the more difficult they are to find.
 This is especially true when trying to get a uniform color, or a naturally split stone - nature simply doesn't allow you to determine what you are getting!
-In addition, the larger the stone, the harder it is to 'handle' both in the quarry, and on the job site.
+In addition, the larger the stone, the harder it is to handle both in the quarry, and on the job site.
 This is why many contractors prefer laying concrete pavers - you can pick them up with one hand!
 As you can see--comparing this tumbled bluestone patio, with the larger pattern patio, you get a much different look.

 Color: Uniformity vs. Variation